cs573-19s/01-ghd3/README.md

 ---
 In terms of design, I consider my achievements to be the following:

-1. Finding an apppropiate dataset, and creating a way to represent it using attributes of shapes  in a  way that can help the user to quickly identify which platform is more puopular.
+1. Finding an apppropiate dataset, and creating a way to represent it using attributes of shapes  in a  way that can help the user to quickly identify which platform is more popular.

 ![alt text](https://github.com/asolergayoso/01-ghd3/blob/master/Capture1.PNG)